nayeonk/itpwebdev/notes-and-assignments/notes/301/arrays_innerhtml.md

 alert("The second entry in favoritecolors is " + favoritecolors<2>);
 ```

-### Parallel Arrays:
+### Parallel Arrays

-*	The concept of a parallel array is the idea that you have a number of related pieces of data that you want to store in arrays.
+The concept of a parallel array is the idea that you have a number of related pieces of data that you want to store in arrays.
 For instance, imagine you have first names, last names and emails.
 You want to not only store all the first names in one array, last names in another, and emails in a third array, but want to relate each row of one array to that in another. you don't want the first name of the first person to be related to the last name of the second person and to the email of the third person.

-*	Parallel arrays are related to each other conceptually and NOT programmatically.
+Parallel arrays are related to each other conceptually and NOT programmatically.
 I.e. there is no command that says array 1 is locked parallel to array 2.
 Rather, you set up the rows to line up... so that fname[1] = "patrick" is lined up with lname[1] = "dent" which is lined up with email[1] = "dent@usc.edu" ... because the entries in the different arrays use the same index (row number) for related data, I can treat them as parallel arrays and know that index 1 can pull data across all arrays for that row -- i.e. "patrick" and "dent" and "dent@usc.edu".

 ```js
 var fname = [];